Study the Mind

-With a bachelor’s degree in psychology, you can have a successful career in many fields — not just psychology — but law, medicine, and business, too.
-Many Castleton psychology graduates also go on to study at the graduate level.
+With a bachelor’s degree in psychological science, you can have a successful career in many fields — not just psychology — but law, medicine, and business, too.
+Many Castleton graduates also go on to study at the graduate level.
 Some choose to enroll in Castleton’s Master of Arts in School Psychology, the first and only program of its kind in Vermont.

 Our graduates have the skills to pursue a variety of jobs with their psychology degree, such as: